nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/data-structures-and-algorithms/cc-04/interview-01.md

 Given a matrix, find the sum of each row.

-## Specifications
+## Interviewer Specifications

 - Read all of the following instructions carefully.
-- Act as an interviewer, giving a candidate a code challenge
+- Act as an interviewer giving a candidate a code challenge
-- Score the candidate according to the [Whiteboard Rubric](https://docs.google.com/spreadsheets/d/1scthkmARfzAFZrSYAp6LA2coOaoWUWbSzMbtIU4jcHw){:target="_blank"}
+- Score the candidate according to the [Whiteboard Rubric](https://docs.google.com/spreadsheets/d/1scthkmARfzAFZrSYAp6LA2coOaoWUWbSzMbtIU4jcHw)
 - You are free to offer suggestions or guidance (and see how they respond),  but don't solve it for the candidate

 ## Feature Tasks